BinarCode/laravel-restify/docs-v3/content/api/repositories.md

 ---
-title: Repositories
+title: Repository Overview
-menuTitle: Repositories
+menuTitle: Overview
 category: API
-position: 6
+position: 5
 ---

-The Repository is the core of the Laravel Restify.
+The Repository is the core of Laravel Restify, providing a unified API layer that serves both human users via REST endpoints and AI agents via MCP tools.

+## Documentation Structure

+**New to Laravel Restify?** Start with the basics:
+- **[Basic Repositories](/api/repositories-basic)** - Essential concepts and getting started guide

+**Ready for advanced features?**
+- **[Advanced Repositories](/api/repositories-advanced)** - Query customization, lifecycle events, custom serialization
+- **[MCP Integration](/mcp/repositories)** - AI agent integration and Model Context Protocol

+---

+*This page contains the original comprehensive documentation.
+For a better learning experience, we recommend starting with the [Basic Repositories](/api/repositories-basic) guide.*

+---

 ## Quick start